 UTH Florida University employs a webpage as its global portal or main access point to the online delivery educational system.
 To this effect, UTH Florida University has developed an easy-access, dynamic e-learning portal that will enable students to receive their classes in a secure and professional environment.
 UTH Florida University will provide all learning resources and materials to students and faculty via the e-learning platform.

-All learning resources, including information provided by third parties will be accessed through our centralized platform.
+All learning resources, including information provided by third parties, will be accessed through our centralized platform.
 All users may interact with the platform in both synchronous and asynchronous manners.
-There are asynchronous activities where all participants need not be present or connected at the same time such as the interaction in forums, post office, wikis, etc. Synchronous activities, on the other hand, are interactions in real time or live and include chat and video conferencing among others.
+There are asynchronous activities where all participants need not be present or connected at the same time, such as the interaction in forums, post offices, wikis, etc. Synchronous activities, on the other hand, are interactions in real time or live and include chat and video conferencing, among others.

 The minimum requirements to access the online courses are:

 Hardware: Personal Computer or Laptop Computer or Tablet

 – Apple Opera or Safari

 • Word Processing: Microsoft Word or similar